atimpone/aws-foundation-journey/1-dev-environments/2-7-create-team-dev-environments.md

 ---
 **Review Note:  Better VPC CloudFormation example?**

 If you're aware of a better CloudFormation template example that is maintained in the `aws-samples` or similar AWS-managed GitHub organizations, provide that feedback.
-Otherwise, we'll get this example introduced into the `aws-samples` organization.
+In the mean time, we've started the process to get this example introduced into the `aws-samples` organization.

 ---